Importing users from a CSV file

 This is an example of the CSV format that is used for importing users that will be logging in through an external system (using Single Sign-on).

-The RemoteUser heading column is required.
+The RemoteUser heading column is required and the value must be blank.

 Click on Account > Users